spiderspace/about/README.md

 This is the "about" page for [spiderspace/spiderspace](https://github.com/spiderspace/spiderspace).
 Spiderspace is a collection of web software experiments with a focus on [Svelte](https://github.com/sveltejs/svelte).
+This tiny app prototypes how Spiderspace can embed arbitrary websites with iframes.

 discussion: [Welcome to Spiderspace](https://github.com/spiderspace/spiderspace/discussions/1)